-Calls to USBDBulkPacketWrite() must send no more than 64 bytes of data at a time and may only be made when no other transmission is currently outstanding.
+Calls to USBDBulkPacketWrite() must send no more than 64 bytes of data for FS USB and 512 bytes for HS USB at a time and may only be made when no other transmission is currently outstanding.

 Once a packet of data has been acknowledged by the USB host, a USB_EVENT_TX_COMPLETE event is sent to the application callback to inform it that another packet may be transmitted.